codeforboston/communityconnect/README.md

 Our open issues are listed on the project's [Issues](https://github.com/codeforboston/communityconnect/issues) tab.
 The best places to start are unassigned issues with the label "[good first issue](https://github.com/codeforboston/communityconnect/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+no%3Aassignee)".
 Those with "bug" and "help wanted" are great too, but may require more experience.
 Avoid issues labeled "epic" until you're more familiar with the project.

+A great first issue to look into doing is the React warnings that can be found in the developer console.
+To solve a React warning there is no need to create a issue.
+Just make an announcement in Slack that you are going to work on which ever specific warnings.
+Then put together a pull request with the code changes.

 ## Connect with the team
 Join our [Code for Boston](https://www.codeforboston.org/) slack channel: [#community-connect](https://cfb-public.slack.com/messages/CC85SAJ0Z/) or look for us at the [CfB Tuesday meet-ups](https://meetup.com/Code-For-Boston).